Claims/Enquiries

 Things which have been added to your car to change its performance, like a turbo upgrade, blow-off valves or upgraded mufflers.

-The reasonable retail value of your car or an item immediately before it was damaged or lost.
+The reasonable retail value of your asset immediately before it was damaged or lost.

 N